jqnatividad/qsv/README.md

 * where multiple declarations of the same variable exist, the last one will be used
 * ignore any lines that start with `#` (comments)

-To facilitate the use of `.env` files, a [`dotenv.template`](dotenv.template) file is included in the qsv distribution.
+To facilitate the use of `.env` files, a [`dotenv.template.yaml`](dotenv.template.yaml) file is included in the qsv distribution.
 This file contains all the environment variables that qsv recognizes, along with their default values.
-You can copy this file to `.env` and modify it to suit your needs.
+Copy the template a file named '.env' and modify it to suit your needs.

 ## Feature Flags